yoshiyuki-mizogami/vue-flatpickr-component-wapper/README.md

 # fl-vue-component-wapper
 added events  to vue-flatpikr-component
 move date when mouse wheel  and set today when clicked the form
+only support date input (The function will be broken if time is enabled)
 # install
 ```sh
 npm i git+https://github.com/yoshiyuki-mizogami/vue-flatpickr-component-wapper